FeliciaBrisc/Planar-Coastlines-0...360-for-ParaView/README.md

 Planar coastlines (0...360) in VTK format that can be used with ParaView.
-The coastlines will usually have to be scaled and/or translated to match the position of any dataset included in the ParaView project (see Example_Coastlines_Transformation.pdf).
+The coastlines will usually have to be scaled and/or translated to match the position of any other dataset included in the ParaView project (see Example_Coastlines_Transformation.pdf).

 The coastlines were generated with GMT in two versions:
 - without rivers (low, intermediate and high resolution) and